Is Your Meat Eco-Friendly?

 Preliminary studies back those claims up, but the amounts are small and many people wouldn't pay the premium if that were the only benefit.

-There is something that may be worth the extra money though.
+There is something that may be worth the extra money.
 It's the reduction in risk of infection by E. coli.
 The stomachs of ruminants have multiple compartments and they're designed to eat a high-fiber, low-protein diet.

 There are downsides.